vkosmirak/Blog/Using Injection for Xcode.md

 3. ProjectFolder/iOSInjectionProject/(x86_64 or armv7)/identity.txt - change last line `iPhone Developer` to  `iPhone Developer: My Name (XX4XXXXX64)`
 4. Run it on Device

-Handling changes in storyboards:
+###Handling changes in storyboards:

 1. Product -> Injection Plugin -> Tunable App Parameters - Check Inject Storyboards
 2. Rebuild app

-Using Tunable App Parameters:
+###Using Tunable App Parameters:

 1. Make sure that Prefix.pch contain `#import "/tmp/injectionforxcode/BundleInterface.h"`
 2. Use `INParameters[0]`, `INColors[0]` and `INImageTarget`

+###TODO:

+1. Simplify installing, there are some steps that is not actual for now
+2. DEMO: how to use

-> My comment:
+My comment:
 > There are some cases when injection failed.
 Try to reinject